Spongilla lacustris: Characteristics

 Spongilla lacustris can appear in several forms, including branching, clump-like, or crust.
 On average, the sponge grows to be a few inches in length.
 The color ranges from white to green, depending on the amount of zoochlorella, a green algal tissue, available.
 The algal tissue has a symbiotic relationship with the freshwater sponge.
 The algae help facilitate oxygen and food uptake for the sponge, while the sponge provides the algae a surface to live on.

 The texture of the sponge itself is soft.
 The ostia (dermal pores) let water into the sponge to be filtered.
 The oscula is the hole from which water exits.
 Although the oscula is bigger than the ostia, both are extremely small and difficult to see.
 Spicules cover the thin dermal membrane, although the texture of the sponge itself is soft.
 The spicules are made of silica and provide structural support as well as protection.
 Freshwater sponge spicules come in many sizes and forms, including microscleres, emmula microscleres, and parenchyma macroscleres.

+Cell types

+Neuroid cells in S. lacustris have been identified as a distinct cell type that lacks true synapses but functions in cell-to-cell communication, particularly in relation to choanocytes, the feeding cells of the sponge.
+These cells interact with other cell types through chemical signaling, though the exact nature of these signals remains under investigation.

+S. lacustris possesses a variety of cell types, including choanocytes, pinacocytes, archaeocytes, and neuroid cells.
+Choanocytes are flagellated cells responsible for water movement and nutrient capture.
+Pinacocytes form the outer layer of the sponge, providing structural integrity.
+Archaeocytes serve as multipotent cells capable of differentiating into other cell types and play a role in digestion and transport of nutrients.
+Neuroid cells, identified near choanocyte chambers, lack synapses but have been observed interacting closely with choanocytes, suggesting a role in regulating feeding behavior.

+S. lacustris contains specialized contractile structures that regulate water flow.
+These contractile pockets, located near the oscula and excurrent canals, are formed by aggregations of pinacocytes.
+These structures contract in response to external stimuli, controlling the rate of water expulsion.
+Contractions occur in coordination with environmental changes, such as fluctuations in water quality or the presence of particulate matter, ensuring efficient filtration and waste removal.
+The contraction mechanism is thought to involve cellular interactions within the mesohyl, the gelatinous matrix between sponge cell layers.